genSud/Javathcript/README.txt

 	<script type="text/javascript" src="../source/Javathcript.js"></script>
 	<script type="text/javascript" src="../source/DocumentEvaluator.js"></script>

-You can build a new Javathcript.js file by running the build.sh script inside the build folder.
+You can build a new Javathcript.js file by running make in the root folder.